Skip to Content

 • Excellent budget option

-• Super close to Bagan Archaeological zone
+• Super close to the Bagan Archaeological zone

 • Free meals during certain hours and free cigars